ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The first phase of ACME is for the client to request an account with the ACME server.
-The client generates an asymmetric key pair and requests a new account, optionally providing contact information, agreeing to terms of service, and/or associating the account with an existing account in another system.
+The client generates an asymmetric key pair and requests a new account, optionally providing contact information, agreeing to terms of service (ToS), and/or associating the account with an existing account in another system.
 The creation request is signed with the generated private key to prove that the client controls it.